 The following CSIRO staff members are thanked for their outstanding turnaround of analytical data: Julie Smith, Claire Wright, John Gouzos and Michelle Smart.
-We are grateful to Rob Kingham, Lucy Paterson and Lea Weekes-Randall from the Murray-Darling Basin Authority and internal peer reviewers from CSIRO for constructively reviewing the report.
+We are grateful to Rob Kingham, Lucy Paterson and Lea Weekes-Randall from the Murray-Darling Basin Authority and Warren Hicks from CSIRO for constructively reviewing the report.